 Then we have other horrible news.

-Record high job openings and extremely low employment have not stopped workers from losing ground due to inflation, real hourly rent wages.
+Record high job openings and extremely low employment have not stopped workers from losing ground due to inflation, real hourly wages.

-And jobless claims keep jumping as Biden's omicron failure undermines economic growth.
+And jobless claims keep jumping as Biden's Omicron failure undermines economic growth.

-That came out today as data released by the labor department showed 230,000 initial jobless claims for the week ending January 8th.
+That came out today as data released by the Labor Department showed 230,000 initial jobless claims for the week ending January 8th.

 That's up from last week's 207,000 claims.

-All of this is preventable, and all of this, you know, we could stop.
+All of this is preventable and all of this, you know, we could stop.

-Now this is on top of now.
+Now, this is on top of now we had 7% inflation.

 Remember, they said it was going to be transitory.